lostatc/acid-store/CONTRIBUTING.md

 Below is a table of what those environment variables are and what Cargo features they are associated with.
 The variables only need to be set if their corresponding Cargo features are enabled when running the test suite.
+You can specify these environment variables in a [dotenv](https://crates.io/crates/dotenv) file and they will be loaded automatically.

 | Variable        | Description                                                         | Feature        |
 | --------------- | ------------------------------------------------------------------- | -------------- |